To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 Before you go and adopt a puppy to give to your loved one, give the reality of this decision a great deal of consideration.
 A puppy is a living, breathing being that will be with the person for a decade or more beyond this holiday season.
 Is that something this person is prepared to manage, pay for, and, more importantly, love for the long haul?

 Perhaps it would be a better plan to talk to the recipient before you finalize any plans to bring a dog into their life.
 Make sure it is truly the treasured gift they are hoping to receive.

 A Dog Is For Life: Not Just For Christmas (Video)

 This ad shows some of the basic responsibilities required with a new puppy (which lasts much longer than your average gift.)

 Tips For Giving A Christmas Puppy As A Present

 If you have determined a dog is a right fit for the recipient, here are some tips to help you make sure it is the best gift ever.

-- Enlist the advice of a parent, spouse or best friend to figure out how best to offer this living gift.
+- Enlist the advice of a parent, spouse, or best friend to figure out how best to offer this living gift.
 They may broach the subject with the recipient and get you some valuable inside information.

-If this advice sounds like a wet blanket tossed over your gift-giving plans, consider this: thousands of puppies bought impulsively as gifts will end up in shelters, or passed around from home to home.
-The novelty wears off and the responsibility becomes all too real.
-While the thought will be appreciated, the gift of a Christmas puppy may be more of a burden than a delight, and the puppy pays the price.
+If this advice sounds like a wet blanket tossed over your gift-giving plans, consider this: thousands of impulsively bought gift puppies will end up in shelters or passed around from home to home.
+The novelty wears off, and the responsibility becomes all too real.
+There is also the financial responsibility of keeping a dog healthy and current on its vaccines, so try not to take the responsible decision too personally.